Feedback Capacity of the Continuous-Time ARMA(1,1) Gaussian Channel: Introduction

 where $r_P$ is the limit of the unique solution to an ordinary differential equation, and moreover, one of the real roots of a third-order polynomial.
-It turns out that an OU-colored AWGN channel can be regarded as a special case of (\ref{ACGN-B-1}), and therefore $\bar{I}_{\text{SK}}(\Theta; Y)$ can help provide a lower bound on $C_{fb}(P)$.
+It turns out that the continuous-time ARMA(1,1) Gaussian channel can be regarded as a special case of (\ref{ACGN-B-1}), and therefore $\bar{I}_{\text{SK}}(\Theta; Y)$ can help provide a lower bound on $C_{fb}(P)$.

 With the aforementioned lower bound, we are ready to derive an explicit expression of $C_{fb}(P)$.
-More specifically, by examining a discrete-time approximation of the channel (\ref{OU-WGN}), we prove (Theorem \ref{main-thm}) that for the case $-2\kappa<\lambda<0$, $C_{fb}(P)$ is upper bounded by $\bar{I}_{\text{SK}}(\Theta; Y)$, which means $C_{fb}(P) = \bar{I}_{\text{SK}}(\Theta; Y)$; for the other cases, we show $C_{fb}(P)=C_{nfb}(P)=P/2$.
+More specifically, by examining discrete-time approximations of the channel (\ref{OU-WGN}), we prove (Theorem \ref{main-thm}) that for the case $-2\kappa<\lambda<0$, $C_{fb}(P)$ is upper bounded by $\bar{I}_{\text{SK}}(\Theta; Y)$, which means $C_{fb}(P) = \bar{I}_{\text{SK}}(\Theta; Y)$; for the other cases, we show $C_{fb}(P)=C_{nfb}(P)=P/2$.
 As a byproduct, this result shows that feedback may not increase the capacity of a continuous-time ACGN channel even if noise process is colored.
 By contrast, for a discrete-time ACGN channel, feedback does not increase the capacity if and only if the noise spectrum is white (see \cite[Corollary 4.3]{kim2009feedback}).

+Finally, we will devote our efforts to examining the effect of feedback on the capacity of the continuous-time ARMA$(1,1)$ Gaussian channel.
+It is well-known that feedback will increase yet can at most double the capacity of a continuous-time ACGN channel.
+We characterize (Theorem \ref{thm:C0-Cf}) when $C_{fb}(P)=C_{nfb}(P)$, $C_{nfb}(P)<C_{fb}(P)<2C_{nfb}(P)$ and $C_{fb}=2C_{nfb}(P)$, respectively.
+We further disprove the continuous-time analogues of some classical results and conjectures for discrete-time ACGN channels.

 The remainder of the paper is organized as follows.
-In Section \ref{section-pre}, we review necessary notation and terminlogies.
+In Section \ref{section-pre}, we introduce necessary notation and terminologies.
 We review the coding theorem for the feedback capacity and introduce the continuous-time SK coding scheme in Section \ref{sec:sk-coding-scheme}.
-Section \ref{lower-bound} provides an asymptotic characterization of $\overline{I}_{\text{SK}}(\Theta;Y)$ for a subclass of ACGN channels, which represents a lower bound on $C_{fb}(P)$.
+Section \ref{lower-bound} provides an asymptotic characterization of $\overline{I}_{\text{SK}}(\Theta;Y)$ for a subclass of ACGN channels, which gives a lower bound on $C_{fb}(P)$.
 In Section \ref{proof-main-thm}, we derive an explicit formula for $C_{fb}(P)$.
+In Section \ref{sec:C0-Cf}, we characterize how feedback affects the capacity for the continuous-time ARMA$(1,1)$ Gaussian channel and further disprove continuous-time analogues of the half-bit bound and Cover's $2P$ conjecture for discrete-time ACGN channels.